 It is our hope that our children will come love God as we have but not out of fear or obligation or tradition.
 We desire for them to have an intelligent faith of their own and love God as a personal response to His love for them.

-“We love because He first loved us.”
-1 John 4:19, ESV
+“We love because He first loved us.”1 John 4:19, ESV

 “And he [Jesus] said to him, “You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.
 And a second is like it: You shall love your neighbor as yourself.
 On these two commandments depend all the Law and the Prophets.””
 Matthew 22:36-40, ESV

-Next time I will share some of the specific character traits and values we hope to instill in our children.
+In the future, I will share some of the specific character traits and values we hope to instill in our children.

 Join the discussion

 What are the principles that guide your parenting style and philosophy?
 What type of childhood are you aiming to give to your children?